Giba River

-Giba is a river of northern Ethiopia.
-It starts at the confluence of Genfel and Sulluh (which rises in the mountains of Mugulat) (3298 metres above sea level) and flows westward to the Tekezé River.
-Future Lake Giba will occupy the plain where Sulluh, Genfel and Agula'i Rivers meet, and hence be the future source of Giba River.
+The Giba is a river of northern Ethiopia.
+It starts at the confluence of Genfel and Sulluh (which rises in the mountains of Mugulat) (3,298 metres above sea level) and flows westward to the Tekezé River.
+Future Lake Giba will occupy the plain where the Sulluh, Genfel and Agula'i Rivers meet, and hence be the future source of Giba River.

 Hydrography

 It is a confined river, locally meandering in its narrow alluvial plain, with a slope gradient of 7 metres per kilometre.
 With its tributaries, the river has cut a deep gorge.